 Thickened feeds not recommended

 Breastfeeding authors Wambach and Riordan discuss the drawbacks of thickening breast milk to help reflux:

 Occasionally providers will suggest thickened feedings with cereal.
 When cereal is added to breastmilk, enzymes break it down very quickly, and it is an ineffective thickening agent.
 Furthermore, thickened feedings have not been found to be effective.
 The frequency of reflux episodes may be reduced, but exposure of the oesophagus to acidic gaseous material is increased, probably because thickened gastric contents do not clear as quickly (Bailey et al, 1987).
 In addition use of cereal-thickened feedings is associated with coughing in infants with GERD (Orenstein et al., 1992).

 Author Maureen Minchin describes thickeners as food additives carrying risks that should have no place in the treatment of complicated reflux.
 She shares that in 2012 commercial thickener “Simply Thick” was linked to the deaths of seven babies.

 Probiotics are live bacteria and yeasts that are widely promoted as having health benefits when these “friendly bacteria” are added to our diet.
 There is more about probiotics generally on the NHS website which points out that there is little evidence for many of the health claims surrounding them.
-Could probiotics help reflux in babies?
 In her book Baby Poop author Linda Palmer says although probiotics may be useful for healing a baby’s damaged gut in certain circumstances, they are not a cure for colic and reflux.
 There is still much to learn about probiotics and how they could affect babies for better or worse.
 For a discussion of the pros, cons and unknowns about probiotics for babies see Are Baby Biotics Bugging You? by Maureen Minchin or her book Milk Matters which is reviewed here.